 b.
-Human Rights Defender refers to any person who, individually or in association with others, acts or seeks to act to protect, promote or strive for the protection and realization of human rights and fundamental freedoms and welfare of the people at the local, national, regional, and international levels;
+Human Rights Defender refers to any person who, individually or in association with others, acts or seeks to act to protect, promote or strive for the protection and realization of human rights and fundamental freedoms and welfare of the people, at the local, national, regional, and international levels;

 c.
-Human Rights Organization refers to a group, organization or association in the local, national, regional or international level, whether formal or informal, registered or unregistered, that strive for the protection of human rights and fundamental freedoms and welfare of the people;
+Human Rights Organization refers to a group, organization or association in the local, national, regional or international level, whether formal or informal, that strive for the protection of human rights and fundamental freedoms and welfare of the people;

 d.
-Government Agency refers to any department, bureau, office or unit of the National Government, or any of its branches and instrumentalities, or any political subdivision, as well as any government-owned or -controlled corporation, including its subsidiaries, or other self-governing branch, commission or council of the Government, to include but not be limited to any grouping of the Armed Forces of the Philippines, Philippine National Police or other State security forces, including military or police force multipliers.
+Government Agency refers to any department, bureau, office or unit of the National Government, or any of its branches and instrumentalities, or any political subdivision, as well as any government-owned or controlled corporation, including its subsidiaries, or other self-governing branch, commission or council of the Government, to include but not be limited to any grouping of the Armed Forces of the Philippines, Philippine National Police or other state security forces, including military or police force multipliers.

 e.
-Superior Officer refers to the government official who has direct supervisory powers or control over the head of the government agency to whom the subject head reports and shall include but not limited to the President, Department Secretaries, Chief of Staff of the Armed Forces of the Philippines, the Commanding General or Rear Admirals of any service in the f.
-Intergovernmental Organization refers to an organization established through a treaty or other agreements and mechanisms in pursuit of common issues, concerns and interests;
+Superior Officer refers to mean the next government official who has supervisory powers or control over the head of the government agency to whom the subject head reports and shall include but not limited to the President, Department Secretaries, Chief of Staff of the Armed Forces of the Philippines, the Commanding General or Rear Admirals of any service in the Armed Forces of the Philippines or the Director General of the Philippine National Police;

+f.
+Intergovernmental Organization refers to an organization established through a treaty or other treaties and mechanisms in pursuit of common issues, concerns and interests;